Cyclo-cross: Courses

 Obstacles that force a rider to dismount and run with their bike or to "bunny hop" include banks too steep to ride up, steps, sand pits and plank barriers.
 Besides the start/finish area, these obstacles may be placed anywhere on the course that the race director desires.
 Several race directors have tried to limit bunny hopping for safety reasons by placing barriers in pairs or in triple (although under UCI rule no more than two barriers can appear in succession).
-The regulation height for a barrier is 40 cm although this is treated as a maximum at smaller events.
-Plank barriers seem to be more common in the US than in Europe, and UCI regulations only permit one section of them on the course.
-Tree logs of maximum diameter 40 cm are sometimes used as barriers in North America.
+The maximum height for a barrier is 40 cm.

 Since outside assistance is allowed, pits are included to provide a consistent area for this to occur.
 A pit to the right of the course is normal since most riders dismount to their left.
 In larger events a separate pit lane is featured so only those wishing a new bike or other assistance need enter the lane (this type was debuted at the Zeddam, Netherlands World Cup of January 1999).
 In some cases pits are provided in two different parts of the course.

 Long-format races, in which riders compete cross country also exist.
 Examples include the Three Peaks Cyclo-Cross, a 61 km race, Barry-Roubaix, and the American UltraCX Championship Series which consists of seven stages ranging from 80 to 115 km.